aelesbao/docker-couchpotato/README.md

 ## Docker image

 The image is based on Alpine Linux 3.6 and uses Python 2.7.
-It installs CouchPotato `build/3.0.1` tag, but it is possible to change the git-ref at build time using a special argument.
+It clones CouchPotatoServer `master` branch, but it is possible to change the `git-ref` at build time using a special argument.

 ### Build